SmorkalovG/topleaked/README.md

 It will compile and put executable in same directory.
 You can copy this executable to any folder or add to PATH.
 It does not have any dependencies and can be moved.

 # Usage
-If you installed package from dub then your commands to execute is
+If you installed package from dub then your command to execute is
 ```
-dub run -brelease-nobounds topleaked -- <filename> [<options>...]
+dub run topleaked -brelease-nobounds -- <filename> [<options>...]
 ```
-In other cases you have the file and do the same with
+In other cases you have the executable file and can do the same with
 ```
 topleaked <filename> [<options>...]
 ```